-The dredging project, underway since October, is deepening the Big Bend Channel from 34 feet to 43 feet, and widening it from 200 feet to 250 feet.
-Funding for this project is supported by the U.S. Army Corps of Engineers, the Florida Department of Transportation, Port Tampa Bay, and two of the Port's largest tenants: Mosaic and Tampa Electric.
-The company doing the dredging is Great Lakes Dredge & Docks Co.
+The dredging project, completed in February 2019, deepened the Big Bend Channel from 34 feet to 43 feet, and widened it from 200 feet to 250 feet.
+Funding for this project was supported by the U.S. Army Corps of Engineers, the Florida Department of Transportation, Port Tampa Bay, and two of the Port's largest tenants: Mosaic and Tampa Electric.
+The company that did the dredging was Great Lakes Dredge & Docks Co.

 This area is served by the Big Bend Channel, which connects to the Tampa Harbor Main Channel, and it is integral to the movement of commodities through the Port to the I-4 Corridor, Florida’s fastest growing part of the State.